koodikulis/Kissafaktoja/README.md

 # Kissafaktoja

-Small silly .maui project to test Public Apis and Newtonsoft.Json
+Small silly .maui project to test Public Apis and Newtonsoft.Json.

+CatImage taken by me and covnverted to 8bit with https://img8bit.com/.